k4sh4n1/research/pre-proposal draft notes.md

 NN can be combined with multiple structural engineering methodologies.
 There are options available to do so.

-## NN + PBD
+## Stochasticity + ML + PBD

 PBD is getting into the building standards and codes.
-Therefore, it might be possible to combine NN with PBD.
+On the other hand, high-fidelity stochastic simulations like Monte Carlo are expensive.
+Therefore, there might be a need to combine stochastic PBD with ML to speed up the stochastic simulations.
 Would it make sense?

 # Brainstorming: a market model